 If you have a round face, your best bet is to keep the sides short; however, it’s crucial that you don’t round out the haircut where the top meets the sides.
 You want to have a sharper angle in that transition, to create the illusion of more angles in your face.
 It’s best to keep the top a bit fuller: buzzing it just accentuates the curve at the top of your head, which widens the cheekbones – already the widest part of your face.
 Keep a bit of length up there: you have a number of options, but as long as the top is longer than the sides and the intersection of the two has an angle, you’re good to go.
 You can keep the top spiky and textured, or you can comb it over and slick it back, or you can wear it longer and down over one side of your head.
-It all depends on if you’re going for a more classic look, or something more on-trend and modern.
+The best hairstyle for your face shape can all depend on if you’re going for a more classic look, or something more on-trend and modern.

 With oval faces, your goal is to balance out the proportions.
 While it may seem counterproductive to do something longer on the top and shorter on the sides, you have to look at the hair and the face in this case as two separate entities.
 When you have that contrast between the top and the sides, it will act as its own shape to complement the oval, rather than diminish it or accentuate it.

 Diamond faces require some finessing.
 You want your hair to have a softer look – fewer angles in the hair will balance out the sharp angles of the face.
 You want the top to be a bit longer than the sides, but don’t make this contrast too drastic: avoid close fades on the sides.
 Having a bit more length on the sides will broaden the otherwise narrow forehead.
 Another thing to avoid is having a fringe that hangs over your forehead.
 This will make the forehead look narrower than it already is.
 Keep the sides a bit longer, and the top a bit longer still, but avoid too much contrast and definitely don’t go too short with the sides.